SxlaxsDev/charsystem/README.md

+Hi,
+thanks for viewing this addon.
+This is a free version of my character system, which will be relased in march on gmodstore.com.
+The UI will be much better and more features will be added, so if you like this addon, report any bugs and support me.
+Thanks!

 WORKSHOP CONTENT
 In order to see all the backgrounds and materials, you need to add the https://steamcommunity.com/sharedfiles/filedetails/?id=1942736311 to your workshop collection.